airr-community/airr-standards/docs/miairr/manual_miairr_ncbi.rst

 Processed sequence data will be submitted to the "Targeted Locus Study" (TLS) section of GenBank.
-The details of this submission process are currently still finalized.
+The details of this submission process are currently still being finalized.
 Basically the procedure is identical to a conventional GenBank submission with the exception of additional keywords marking it as TLS submission.

-Non-functional records should be removed before the data submission or use an alternative annotation as described in the specification document.
+Non-productive records should be removed before the data submission or use an alternative annotation as described in the specification document.